 - Leg pain originating from the back

 I always tell my patients, when it comes to taking care of your mechanical low back or neck pain, the formula is this.
-First, restore normal, smooth, and appropriate movement.
+First, restore normal, smooth, and appropriate movement to your back and neck.
 Next, activate and condition the muscles in the area you are trying to improve.
-This combination is essential for recovery.
+This combination of strength and stability is essential for recovery.

 In the video above I demonstrate using a kickball to activate and coordinate muscle control of your neck.
 I show the neck’s full range of motion.
 This is an excellent technique to improve neck range of motion by guiding a gentle stretch through the neck muscles, guided by the ball’ rolling surface.
 Give it a try, and compare the feeling to a regular neck stretch.
 With this technique, you can mobilize your neck muscles through their range of motion.
 Simultaneously, this stimulates them with a constant isotonic tension through the muscles’ shortened and lengthened position.